SOE Agent Profiles

 Odette Marie Céline Brailly was born to French parents in Amiens on 28 April 1912, the first of three children.
 Her early years were marked by the death of her father at Verdun, just a few weeks before the First World War armistice in 1918; and a string of serious illnesses, one of which left her blind for nearly two years, and another which left her bedridden for months.
 Despite her fragile state her irrepressible, headstong nature could not be tamed by the sisters of the convent school at Amiens, and in 1926 she moved to Boulogne with her mother, where she later met an English hotelier, Roy Sansom.
 They married in 1931 and had their first child, Françoise, before moving to London where they had two more daughters, Lili in 1934, and Marianne in 1936.

-When war was declared in 1939, Roy joined the army and Odette and the children moved to the safety of Red Ball, a tiny hamlet in rural Somerset.
+When war was declared in 1939, Roy joined the army and Odette and the children moved to the safety of Red Ball, a tiny hamlet on the Somerset/Devon border.
 Life was relatively peaceful in this sheltered backwater, and it was not until the spring of 1942 that she came to SOE's attention, when a BBC appeal on behalf of the Admiralty asked listeners to send in any old postcards or photographs of the French coastline taken before the war, as a source of intelligence for future operations.
 Odette mailed off a few snapshots from her time in Boulogne, adding that a note to say that she was French by birth and knew the area well.
 She addressed her letter to the War Office by mistake, a simple slip which would change the course of her life.
 Shortly after she was invited to a mysterious interview in a shabby hotel with novelist Selwyn Jepson, the recruiting officer for SOE's French Section, who didn't take long to recognise her potential worth as an agent.
 She reluctantly left her daughters in the care of a convent school, and began her training in July.

 Odette was one of the first women recruited by SOE for undercover work, the decision to send female agents having only just been agreed.
 To provide some 'cover' in case of being arrested as a spy in Occupied France, she joined the FANY (First Aid Nursing Yeomanry), a voluntary corps which supplied SOE with its drivers, cipher clerks, telephonists and administrators.
 She passed several stages of training, including parachute school (during which she suffered concussion after a heavy landing) and the 'finishing school' at the Beaulieu estate in Hampshire, where students would learn how to operate in enemy territory.
 Her reports from Beaulieu could almost have been written by her convent school teachers, describing her as enthusiastic and able but also "impulsive and hasty in her judgments...excitable and temperamental" and concluded that "her main weakness is a complete unwillingness to admit that she could ever be wrong."
 For the head of the French Section, Major Maurice Buckmaster, this was not as damning as it might appear: a number of students who later proved themselves invaluable 'in the Field' also received less than glowing reports, and he allowed preparations for Odette's mission to continue.